-We took a taxi from our hotel given the early hour.
-When we arrived, we climbed the stairs of the very industrial looking building towards the entryway.
+We took a taxi from our hotel at the early hour.
+When we arrived, we climbed the stairs of the very industrial-looking building towards the entryway.
 Entry to the Toyosu market is free, but they limit visitor numbers.
 So, make sure you get there very early.
 Another reason to arrive early is to get a spot behind the glass and also so you don’t miss the famed morning auction.

 Visit the Busiest Intersection in Japan

-After you grab those Instagram worthy photos, spend the afternoon discovering all of the other fun things to see in Shibuya like shopping in quirky stores like Tokyo Hands, Don Quijote (perfect place to buy gifts to take home) and Shibuya 109 or stopping in for a late lunch at one of the many Shibuya restaurants.
+After you grab those Instagram-worthy photos, spend the afternoon discovering all of the other fun things to see in Shibuya like shopping in quirky stores like Tokyo Hands, Don Quijote (the perfect place to buy gifts to take home), and Shibuya 109 or stopping in for a late lunch at one of the many Shibuya restaurants.

 Equally comfortable in a 5-star resort or hiking a far-off mountain, Skye loves the unexpected and enriching life experiences that each trip brings and can often be found in a backstreet chatting to locals with her camera in hand.